Last updated: January 9 2026

 One Big Beautiful Bill: What It Means for Roth Strategies

-The One Big Beautiful Bill Act extended many Tax Cuts and Jobs Act provisions and introduced new planning considerations for business owners.
+The One Big Beautiful Bill Act (OBBBA) made TCJA tax rates permanent and introduced new planning considerations for business owners.

 Key implications for Roth conversion decisions:

 S-corp and partnership considerations: Business owners with pass-through entities should coordinate Roth conversions with their business income.
 Large K-1 income in the same year as a large Roth conversion can push you deep into the 37% bracket.
-Our partnership taxation guide covers how to manage this.
+Our partnership tax planning guide and S-corp tax planning guide cover how to manage this.

 SALT deduction cap remains: The $10,000 state and local tax deduction limit is still in place.
 For Texas business owners, this is less of a concern—but multi-state partnerships need to factor this into conversion timing.